Vision-Language Memory for Spatial Reasoning: Method

 Given a video, the goal is to produce a view-consistent, globally coherent 3D-aware representation built from varying viewpoints, in which local semantic and geometric information is aligned for improved spatial reasoning.
 First, we uniformly sample $N$ frames $\{I_t\}_{t=1}^{N}$ from the input video, where $I_t\!\in\!\mathbb{R}^{H\times W\times 3}$.
 From each frame $I_t$, we extract visual tokens $F_t\!\in\!\mathbb{R}^{h\times w\times c}$ capturing semantic information from a pretrained vision encoder, and geometric priors from a 3D foundation model ($\pi^{3}$~\cite{wang2025pi}): geometry tokens $G_t\!\in\!\mathbb{R}^{h\times w\times c_g}$, view tokens $Z_t \in \mathbb{R}^{h\times w\times c_v}$, and per-pixel point maps $X_t\!\in\!\mathbb{R}^{H\times W\times 3}$.
 However, directly fusing these features suffers from a core semantic-geometric misalignment: the visual tokens $F_t$ lack spatial grounding, while the geometry tokens $G_t$ are viewpoint-ambiguous.
 We introduce three core modules to address this issue: (1) \textit{Adaptive 3D Position Injection} injects predicted 3D coordinates into visual tokens while handling noisy predictions; (2) \textit{Viewpoint-Aware Geometry Alignment} aligns geometry tokens with their corresponding view tokens to resolve view ambiguity; and (3) \textit{Semantic-Geometric Fusion} fuses these aligned features into a 3D-aware representation that enables spatial reasoning consistent across camera motion.

-\paragraph{Adaptive 3D Position Injection.} While recent works, such as Video-3D LLM~\cite{zheng2025video}, achieve improved spatial awareness by injecting 3D position information into visual tokens.
-However, they require additional 3D data, such as ground-truth depth maps and camera matrices.
-We leverage a 3D foundation model to predict point maps $X_t$.
-However, uniformly injecting all predicted 3D coordinates degrades performance due to noise and inaccuracies in the predictions.
+\textbf{Adaptive 3D Position Injection.} Recent works such as Video-3D LLM~\cite{zheng2025video} enhance spatial awareness by injecting ground-truth 3D points (obtained from ground-truth depth maps and camera parameters) into the model.
+This requirement limits their applicability in real-world scenarios, where reliable depth labels are often unavailable.
+Moreover, we find that directly injecting predicted 3D coordinates (from a monocular depth estimation model) may introduce noise and inaccuracies, potentially affecting performance.
 To address this, we introduce an adaptive gating mechanism that selectively incorporates reliable and useful 3D position cues (e.g. chairs instead of walls) while filtering out noisy or irrelevant predictions.
-We first obtain per-patch 3D coordinates $C_t \in \mathbb{R}^{h\times w\times 3}$ by pooling the point maps $X_t$, then encode them into 3D position embeddings $C_t' \in \mathbb{R}^{h \times w \times c}$ via a sinusoidal position encoding and a two-layer MLP $\phi:\mathbb{R}^{3}\!\rightarrow\!\mathbb{R}^{c}$.
+We first obtain per-patch 3D coordinates $C_t \in \mathbb{R}^{h\times w\times 3}$ by pooling the predicted point maps $X_t$ from a 3D foundation model, then encode them into 3D position embeddings $C_t' \in \mathbb{R}^{h \times w \times c}$ via a sinusoidal position encoding and a two-layer MLP $\phi:\mathbb{R}^{3}\!\rightarrow\!\mathbb{R}^{c}$.
 The core of our adaptive design is a learnable gate $\alpha_t$ that modulates the injection:

 where $\odot$ denotes element-wise multiplication.
-This produces position-aware visual tokens $F_t^{\mathrm{pa}}$ that are grounded in 3D, while mitigating the impact of prediction noise.
+This produces position-aware visual tokens $F_t^{\mathrm{pa}}$ grounded in 3D, while mitigating the impact of prediction noise.

-\paragraph{Viewpoint-Aware Geometry Alignment.} Direct fusing visual and geometric features presents a crucial challenge: the geometric features alone are viewpoint-ambiguous (e.g., a chair's front and back legs produce similar features).
+\textbf{Viewpoint-Aware Geometry Alignment.} Direct fusing visual and geometric features presents a crucial challenge: the geometric features alone are viewpoint-ambiguous (e.g., a chair's front and back legs produce similar features).
 To make the geometric feature viewpoint-aware, we infuse geometry tokens with both patch-level and frame-level perspective cues.
 First, to disambiguate local geometric patterns, we enrich geometry tokens with the corresponding view tokens, projected via a linear layer~$\psi_v:\mathbb{R}^{c_v}\!\to\!\mathbb{R}^{c_g}$ to produce $\hat{Z}_t$.
 This fusion produces viewpoint-aware features $G_t^{\mathrm{va}}$ that make patch-level geometry less ambiguous.